avatao/blog.avatao.com/_posts/2018-11-08-Secure-development-with-Spring-Framework.md

 }
 ```

 We can define a list of security configuration attributes for service methods with `@Secured` annotation.
 If anyone tries to invoke a method and does not possess the required roles/permissions, an `AccessDenied` exception will be thrown.
 In the above example, anyone with an `ADMIN` role can invoke the `updateFlight` method.
-For `deleteUser` method both `USER` or `ADMIN` roles are appropriate.
+For `makeReservationForFlight` method both `USER` or `ADMIN` roles are appropriate.

 ## Encoding sensitive data